Everything you love about French onion soup is baked together in a scrumptious casserole. A wonderful side dish for any seasonal meal.

 Please see the recipe card for the complete instructions and ingredient amounts.

-- Melt butter over medium heat and add the onions.
+Step 2: Melt butter over medium heat and add the onions.
 Stir to coat and cook, stirring occasionally, until softened, 8-10 minutes.
-(Image 1)

-- When the onions have softened, add thyme and season with salt and pepper.
-(Image 3).
+Step 3: When the onions have softened, add thyme and season with salt and pepper.

-- Continue cooking and stirring occasionally until the onions have turned golden brown.
+Step 4: Continue cooking and stirring occasionally until the onions have turned golden brown.
 This will take 30-40 minutes.
-If the onions start to dry out, add 1-2 tablespoons of water as needed.
-(Image 4)
+If the onions start to dry out, add 1-2 tablespoons of water or beef broth as needed.

-Make extra caramelized onions to use in caramelized onion dip or on caramelized onion, fig, and blue cheese flatbread.
+- Make extra caramelized onions for this caramelized onion, fig, and blue cheese flatbread.

 French onion soup is traditionally made with yellow onions and beef broth, while onion soup can include a variety of onions and broths.